Skip to contents

 plg=list(cex=0.6))

-For example, consider a future scenario predicted by a GCM (e.g., ACCESS-CM2 under SSP5-8.5 for 2081–2100), where values of bio_1 (Annual Mean Temperature), bio_12 (Annual Precipitation) and bio_15 (Precipitation Seasonality) exceed the upper limits observed in the calibration data.
+For example, consider a future scenario represented by the ACCESS-CM2 GCM and the SSP5-8.5 for 2081–2100.
+Here, values of bio_1 (Annual Mean Temperature), bio_12 (Annual Precipitation), and bio_15 (Precipitation Seasonality) exceed the upper limits observed in training data (see below).

-Now, let’s examine the response curves for these variables.
-To better visualize how the model responds to the range of values projected in this future scenario, we can set the plotting limits using the scenario’s variable values as new_data:
+Now, let’s check model response curves for these variables.
+To better visualize how the model responds to environmental conditions in this future scenario, we can set the plotting limits using this scenario’s layers as new_data:

 response_curve(models = fitted_model_maxnet, variable = "bio_1",